jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

         source = __irq_source();
 ```

 As in the Raspberry Pi 4 implementation, the handler runs in a loop to process all outstanding interrupts.
-First, the source register for the interrupted CPU is read to determine where the interrupt is coming from:
+First, a read of the source register for the interrupted CPU to determine where the interrupt is coming from:

 ```asm
 .globl __irq_source